+- b.
+Knowledge of the subject

+- c.
+Organization of material

 - d.
 Power of expression

 - e.
 Voice

 - f.
 Stage presence

 - g.
 General effect

 - h.
 Response to questions

 - 5. A judge's critique/conference with each participant will be included.

 10530 4-H Poster Communication Exhibit - Special poster exhibit to visually tell a story or idea about 4-H to the general public.
 Exhibitors must use one of the following themes: